Overview of the Book of Corinthians

 Corinth was an important port city during Paul’s day.
 It lay on a narrow strip of land located between the Corinthian Gulf and the Saronic Gulf.

 Consequently, the church that Paul planted in Corinth (Acts 18) existed under the aforementioned influences.
-And these influences affected the church that Paul had planted in his second missionary journey through his Sabbath-day preaching in the synagogue.
+And these influences affected the church that Paul had planted in his second missionary journey through his Sabbath-day preachings in the synagogue.

 Idols were significant in the economic and social lives of the people of Corinth.
 It is therefore no wonder that meat from the animals sacrificed to these idols was not only consumed by the priests but was also sold in markets and eaten during feasts in the temples.